-Purpose
+1. Purpose

-This document describes a proposed data standard for observational Shoreline Cleanup Assessment Technique (SCAT) data collected by field survey teams during oil spills and similar incidents to evaluate shoreline oiling, recommend and guide treatment, and document compliance with cleanup endpoints.
+This document describes standards for the storage and management of observational Shoreline Cleanup Assessment Technique (SCAT) data collected by field survey teams during oil spills and similar incidents to evaluate shoreline conditions and oiling, recommend and guide treatment, and document compliance with cleanup endpoints.
+The standard includes guidelines for

 The volume of data collected and developed during oil spill response is growing at an ever increasing rate.
 This places a substantial burden on the response to be able to rapidly digest and interpret those data to inform operational decision making.
 This growth in the data management workload has been facilitated by the rapid evolution of electronic field data collection tools, data storage systems and common operational displays.
 Absent a common vision for how these systems will work together, these tools will be unable to provide a pathway to distill these data and translate them into operationally meaningful information.

-This draft standard was developed by the National Oceanic and Atmospheric Administration (NOAA) Office of Response and Restoration (OR&R), Emergency Response Division (ERD).
+This standard was developed by the National Oceanic and Atmospheric Administration (NOAA) Office of Response and Restoration (OR&R), Emergency Response Division (ERD).
 While there are a variety of SCAT or similar protocols and processes that exist (CEDRE, 2006; MCA, 2007; Owens and Sergy, 2000; Owens and Sergy 2004), this standard is intended to support the storage and manipulation of data to support the SCAT process as described in the NOAA Shoreline Assessment Manual (NOAA, 2013).
 This standard is provided to the response community as a common point of reference in the development of electronic field data collection tools, databases and information products for SCAT activities.
 This is a voluntary standard that will be maintained and updated by NOAA based on input from the response community and the evolution of new technologies.

-The draft data standard proposed here includes:
+The data standard proposed here includes:

+Recommended Quality Assurance/Quality Control (QAQC) and workflow terminology and steps

 A conceptual data model, consisting of a set of proposed entities and relationships,

-Rules for spatial representation of these entities,

 Required core tabular attributes describing these entities,

-Required spatial relationships and logical relationships between entities, and
+Rules for spatial representation of these entities, and required spatial relationships between entities,

+Data interchange file formats and data structures, and

 Minimum documentation requirements.

 This proposed data standard does not include mandatory logical data model (a set of explicitly required normalized tables, attributes, and relationships) for use in Geographic Information (GIS) or Relational Database Management System (RDBMS) software, though it does suggest these via higher-level concepts.
 The spatial and attribute data required by the standard are not intended as the entirety of a fully articulated logical data model or database structure.
 It is expected that databases, applications, or other tools that are used to maintain data compliant with this standard will each have design requirements that require a specific logical model, or a more complex or normalized database structure.
 In short, the standard is a standard for a data model, not a database, database design, or a spatial data storage model.

+The standard does, however, require the ability of any databases, applications, or other tools used to actively manage SCAT data to export the core tabular and spatial entities in one of a few specific formats using a fixed data structure.